Christopher Porterfield

 Christopher Porterfield is an American songwriter, guitarist and singer.
 He currently leads the folk band Field Report.
 Porterfield started his music career in High School, co-founding the band, Dinner With Greg.
 He also previously played with DeYarmond Edison, a band led by Bon Iver frontman Justin Vernon.
-He graduated from Mayo High School in Rochester, MN, and the University of Wisconsin-Eau Claire with a degree in journalism.
+He graduated from Mayo High School in Rochester, Minnesota and the University of Wisconsin-Eau Claire with a degree in journalism.
 He has a younger brother named Tim, who graduated and played college basketball for Viterbo University in Wisconsin.